danielsf93/plagiarism/README.txt

 ;username = "meu-email-do-ithentticate@abcd.usp.br"

 ; The password to access the API
-;password = "SENHA DO ITHENTICATE"
+;password = "SENHA DO ITHENTICATE SEM CARACTERES ESPECIAIS?"